 We can all agree that free plants are the best and what better way to multiply your collection than starting your own plants.
 You may have a friend or neighbor with a species you desire or just want more of your favorites.
 Many types of cuttings produce roots growing in water.
 This is an easy way to grow some species.

-The old avocado pit suspended in water, or a glass of roots growing in water from a piece of wandering jew are common enough sights in a sunny kitchen window.
+The old avocado pit suspended in water, or a glass of roots growing in water from a piece of inch plant are common enough sights in a sunny kitchen window.
 Most grow in tap water, but a denatured water may be best for sensitive plants.
 Cuttings that root in water must have the liquid changed frequently and aerated once in a while.

 Why Root Plants in Water?